qtnc/swan/docs/language-syntax.md

 * Octal: 0o777 or 0777
 * Binary: 0b111

+Usual operators are defined on numbers:

+- Addition, subtraction, multiplication, division, modulus: `+, -, *, /, %`
+- Exponentiation: `**`
+- Integer division: `\\`
+- Bitwise operators: `|, &, ^, <<, >>`

+### Boolean values
+The Bool type only admit two literal values: true and false.

+### Strings
 Strings can be quoted using double quotes `"`, single quotes `'` or backtick `\``.

+The following escape sequencses are recognized:

+- \r, \n: cariage return, line feed
+- \t: tabulation
+- \e, escape
+- \b, \f, \0: backspace, form feed, null character
+- \xHH: ASCII character, with HH two hex digits
+- \uHHHH: unicode character, with HHHH four hex digits
+- \UHHHHHHHH: extended unicode character,  with HHHHHHHH height hex digits

+### Regular expressions
 Regular expressions can be literaly written as /pattern/options.

+Depending on the compilation options, more or less patterns and options are recognized.
+General syntax follows perl or PCRE.
+Options includes:

+- i: ignore case
+- y: sticky/continous flag

+### Null and undefined
+Null is different than undefined.
+As in JavaScript, null designates the absence of a value, while undefined indicates something that isn't, or not yet defined.
+Undefined is what is returned when indexing a list out of its bounds, when requesting a non-exist key in a map, and it also serves to signal the end of an iterable sequence of values.
+Null is never assigned or returned by anything in the Swan standard library; its use is entirely up to you.

 ## Operators and their priority
 Here are all available operators, ordered by priority from highest to lowest: